Skip to Content

 What the Journey Involves

-Private speedboat operators on this route typically use covered fiberglass speedboats with a capacity of 8 to 12 passengers, though smaller vessels for 2 to 4 passengers are available at premium rates.
-Air conditioning is not standard on most speedboats.
-Shade coverage and sea breeze manage temperature for most of the crossing.
+Most operators use covered fiberglass speedboats with capacity for 8 to 12 passengers, though smaller vessels for 2 to 4 passengers are available at a premium.
+Air conditioning is not standard.
+Shade coverage and sea breeze manage temperature adequately in peak season.

 Estimated Costs

-Private speedboat charter on this route runs from approximately USD 400 to 900, depending on vessel size, operator quality, and inclusions.
-The lower end of this range typically covers a standard speedboat for up to 6 passengers with basic on-board service.
-The upper end, by contrast, reflects premium vessels, smaller group configurations, or charters that include island stops at Phi Phi or James Bond Island en route.
+Private speedboat charter runs from approximately USD 400 to 900, depending on vessel size, operator quality, and inclusions.
+The lower end covers a standard speedboat for up to 6 passengers.
+The upper end reflects premium vessels, smaller-group configurations, or charters that include island stops at Phi Phi or James Bond Island en route.

-Fuel surcharges apply with some operators and are not always included in the quoted rate.
-Pier fees at Ao Po or Chalong may be added separately.
-As a result, confirming the all-in rate before booking avoids the most common pricing disputes.
-Rates are estimates and should be verified directly with operators at the time of booking.
+Fuel surcharges and pier fees are not always included in the quoted rate.
+Confirming the all-in rate before booking helps avoid the most common pricing disputes for this mode.
+All figures are estimates and should be verified directly with operators at the time of booking.

 Who This Transfer Suits

-Private speedboat transfers work best for couples and small groups of 2 to 6 passengers who place value on the journey rather than treating it purely as transit.
-Travelers connecting to or from Phi Phi Islands benefit particularly from this mode.
-The speedboat route passes close enough to Phi Phi that island stops can be incorporated, effectively turning the transfer into a half-day on the water.
+Speedboat transfers work best for couples and small groups of 2 to 6 passengers who value the journey rather than treat it as transit.
+Travelers connecting to or from Phi Phi Islands benefit particularly from speedboat routing, as the Phi Phi group sits close enough to the corridor that island stops can be incorporated, turning the transfer into a half-day on the water.
+For more on building island sequences that include Phi Phi, the Bangkok to Phi Phi Islands private transfer guide covers the broader routing logic.

 Guests staying in Ao Nang or beachfront properties with direct pier access will find speedboat arrivals more practical than those whose Krabi destination requires significant ground transport from the pier.